PetrMokrov/Energy-guided-Entropic-OT/README.md

 ## Experiments

-Below we give the instructions how to launch the experiments from our manuscript
+Below, we give the instructions how to launch the experiments from our manuscript

 ### Toy 2D experiment (2D Gaussian to Swissroll)